waimea-Jmckinlay/200dtd-Saxton-suburb-teams/docs/1-sprint-1-prototype.md

 ## Refined UI Prototype

-Having established the layout of the UI screens, the prototype was refined visually, in terms of colour, fonts, etc.
+Having established the layout of the UI screens, the prototype was refined visually, in terms of color, fonts, etc.

 This Figma demo shows the UI with refinements applied: